 You'd be surprised how often candidates walk into an interview to find out that the interviewer doesn't have a copy of their documents.
 Thus, being prepared with key documents can certainly increase your chances of having a successful interview.
 Read on to learn what documents are required for the job interview, plus other important things to remember.

 Copies of your resume

-Always bring more than one copy of your resume to your job interview.
+Pro tip: Always bring more than one copy of your resume or CV to your job interview.
 A good rule of thumb would be to bring four to five copies, as you may be interviewed by multiple people.
-Plus, you never know, things could go so well in the interview that the hiring manager sends you for a second interview with others from their team or even their boss!
+Plus, you never know, things could go so well in the interview that the hiring manager sends you for a second interview with another member of their team or even their boss!

 It wouldn't look very good if you can't provide extra copies of your resume under such circumstances.
 The hiring manager might also ask you to leave a few copies for the HR personnel at the end.
 It's a good idea to print out five extra copies of your resume and bring them in a resume presentation folder on the day of your interview.